batuhangonenc/solutions-for-cs/README.md

 #### Linked List Methods

+- datatype at ( int pos ), returns the value stored in the node in position.

-- erase (), frees all the memory that using by it.
+- void erase (), frees all the memory that using by it.

-- print (), prints linked list to end by root.
+- void print (), prints linked list to end by root.

-- reverse (), prints linked list to root by end.
+- void reverse (), prints linked list to root by end.

-- change_at ( int pos, datatype arg ), changes the value of node in the position to given arg.
+- void change_at ( int pos, datatype arg ), changes the value of node in the position to given arg.

 - void swap ( int pos1, int pos2 ), assign the data in pos1 to pos2, and pos2 to pos1.

-- push_front ( datatype arg ), adds a node with arg to front of the list.
+- void push_front ( datatype arg ), adds a node with arg to front of the list.

-- push_end ( datatype arg ), adds a node with arg to end of the list.
+- void push_end ( datatype arg ), adds a node with arg to end of the list.

-- delete_at ( int pos ), deletes the node in position from list.
+- void delete_at ( int pos ), deletes the node in position from list.

-- concat ( node* new_root ), links last node of current list to the new_root.
+- void concat ( node* new_root ), links last node of current list to the new_root.

-- insert ( node* new_root, int pos ), links the node in position to the new_root and links the last element of new linked list to next element of the node in position.
+- void insert ( node* new_root, int pos ), links the node in position to the new_root and links the last element of new linked list to next element of the node in position.

 #### Doubly Linked List Methods

+- datatype at ( int pos ), returns the value stored in the node in position.

 - void erase (), frees all the memory that using by it.